 England speedster Anthony Watson is set to leave Bath at the end of the 2020/21 Premiership season, according to RUCK sources.

-The 26-year-old, who had been linked with a move to Racing 92, is instead set to reunite with former England coach Paul Gustard at Harlequins.
+The 26-year-old, who had been linked with a move to Racing 92, is instead being linked with Quins.

 The England International has made 105 appearances for Bath since signing from London Irish in 2013 and has portrayed his secure defence and elusive attacking style for his country, as well as representing the British and Irish Lions in 2017.